jreisinger/checkip/README.md

 The CLI tool also supports JSON output.
-Here we select Sec (1) and InfoSec (2) check [type](https://pkg.go.dev/github.com/jreisinger/checkip/check#Type) that returned some info (i.e. they worked).
-Then we show if they consider the IP address malicious.
+Here we select Sec (1) and InfoSec (2) check [type](https://pkg.go.dev/github.com/jreisinger/checkip/check#Type) that returned some info (i.e. it worked).
+Then we show if the check considers the IP address to be malicious.

 ```
 $ checkip -j 218.92.0.158 | \